Chiropractic treatments and Acupressure Therapy complement each other. They were traditionally practiced together in ancient China.

 Location: Between the shoulder blades and the spine at the level of the heart.

 Chiropractic Healing Benefits: This calming point balances the emotions and relieves anxiety, grief, and other emotional imbalances.

 To learn two techniques to stimulate back points that are hard to reach, here’s Back Pain Relief — Acupressure Points & Self-Healing Methods.

 Location: One-half inch below the base of the skull, on the ropy muscles located one-half inch out from the spine.

 Chiropractic Healing Benefits: Relieves emotional distress, burnout, exhaustion, depression, and heaviness in the head.

 Location: Below the base of the skull, in the hollows between two large neck muscles, two to three inches apart, depending on the size of the head.

 Chiropractic Healing Benefits: Relieves depression, headaches, dizziness, stiff necks, and irritability.

-- Acupressure for Stress Relief DVD: A Guided Self-Healing for Easing Headaches, Shoulder & Neck Tension in 20 minutes.
+- Acupressure Stress Relief Video A guided self-healing program for easing headaches, neck pain, and shoulder tension in 20 minutes.
 Narrated by Michael Reed Gach, Ph.D.

-- Stress-Less DVD: Acupressure & Qi Gong Breathing Exercises that boost the immune system, counteract addiction, and support recovery from surgery, trauma, chronic fatigue, depression, and stressful, difficult times.
+- Less Stress Video Acupressure & Qi Gong breathing exercises that boost the immune system, increase vitality, and support recovery from surgery, trauma, chronic fatigue, depression, and stressful, difficult times.